AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 which will leave you in the interactive prompt, allowing you to explore the data objects you’ve created in your script and debug errors you may encounter.
-While in the  environment, you can access the interactive prompt by $ *python* or the shortcut
+While in the yt environment, you can access the interactive prompt by $ *python* or the shortcut

 $ pyyt